gvenezia/Last.fm-streamgraph/README.md

+# Last.fm Listening History Streamgraph
+This is a personal recreation of a popular data visualization for last.fm that is no longer accessible.

+### Tech Used
+* D3
+* JS
+* Last.fm API
+* D3 Boilerplate (see below)

+***
+# D3 boilerplate
+This project has been adapted from Willam Soares' webpack-babel setup   which you can find below under the next main heading.

-# Learning D3.js - The basics
+## Willam Soares' Learning D3.js - The basics
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/willamesoares)

 Although this repository was created for learning purposes, it can be easily used as a boilerplate for [D3.js](https://d3js.org/) projects.